 Growing Mushrooms at home using spent coffee grounds

 Oyster mushrooms and shiitake mushrooms can grow best in spent coffee grounds.
-It can be used alone or with additional medium like straw, peat moss, saw dust, or cardboard.
+It can be used alone, or with an additional medium like straw, peat moss, saw dust, or cardboard.

 In this option, spent coffee grounds and cardboard will be used as the medium.
 Coffee grounds are high in nutrients but are also prone to contamination.

-Cardboards on the other hand maybe plain that molds and bacteria are not that attracted to it.
-The corrugated part also allows enough air and for mycelium to run easily.
+On the other hand, the cardboard may be plain so that molds and bacteria are not attracted to it.
+The corrugated part also allows enough air for the mycelium to run easily.

 - Spent Coffee Ground – your saved coffee grounds or get/request from a café.
 I got mine from Starbucks.
-Use this on the same day you got it.
-If you are not sure, boil the coffee grounds for 15 minutes and then strain.
+Use this on the same day you get it.
+If you are unsure, boil the coffee grounds for 15 minutes and then strain.